 Abergavenny Food Festival

-Finishing back where we started in Wales, 17 to 18 September will see the Abergavenny Food Festival.
+Finishing back where we started in Wales, 16 to 17 September will see the Abergavenny Food Festival.
 Almost 40,000 people are expected to visit the biggest food festival in Wales.
-This year’s highlights include an appearance from the creators of St. JOHN restaurant, José Pizarro and Diana Henry.
-While there will be a series of wild and foraged walks through the Welsh countryside, and a special Saturday Night Feast.
+There will be a series of wild and foraged walks through the Welsh countryside, and a special Saturday Night Feast.

-With so many food festivals in the UK and Ireland – we have just skimmed the surface – of one thing you can be sure, you won’t be going hungry this summer.
+With so many food festivals in the UK – we have just skimmed the surface – of one thing you can be sure, you won’t be going hungry this summer.

 Accommodation in the UK